blukatdevelopment/UnchainedWorldsOld/gm_tools/magic_items_1.md

 damage.

 ### Gauntlets of fire (Uncommon)
-When wearing these gauntlets, you may expend a hit die to add 2d6 fire damage to an unarmed attack.
+When wearing these gauntlets, you may expend a stamina die to add 2d6 fire damage to an unarmed attack.

 ### Shock Gauntlets (Uncommon)
-When wearing these gauntlets, you may use your bonus action to expend a hit die and deal 2d6 lightning damage to a grappled target.
+When wearing these gauntlets, you may use your bonus action to expend a stamina die and deal 2d6 lightning damage to a grappled target.

 ### Ice Gauntlets (Uncommon)
-When wearing these gauntlets, you may use an action to expend a hit die and blast a 15ft cone of cold air.
+When wearing these gauntlets, you may use an action to expend a stamina die and blast a 15ft cone of cold air.
 All creatures in the cone must succeed a DC 12 DEX save to halve 2d6 cold damage.
 On a failure, a creature's movement is reduced to 0ft until the start of your next turn.

 ### Seeker Swarm Gauntlet (Rare)
-When wearing these gauntlets, you may use a bonus action to expend a hit die and cast the magic missile spell from the spell compendium volume 1.
+When wearing these gauntlets, you may use a bonus action to expend a stamina die and cast the magic missile spell from the spell compendium volume 1.
 When you do, the darts appear as tiny flying needles that pierce through or graze their target before returning to your gauntlet.